villano-lab/n-elec-scattering/README.md

 * Describe purpose of each notebook
 * Highlight python functions
 * Write an overview of the repository
-* Anything that we have copied from elsewhere should include a license and link back to the original.
-Verify that this is the case.
 * Sign thy name in the contributors list.

 ### Considerations